cusnir/predmachlearn/Machine_Learning_Course_Project_Writeup.md

 ## Executive Summary

-The goal of this project is to predict the manner in which the 6 participants did the exercise.
-This is the "classe" variable in the training set.
-You may use any of the other variables to predict with.
-You should create a report describing how you built your model, how you used cross validation, what you think the expected out of sample error is, and why you made the choices you did.
-You will also use your prediction model to predict 20 different test cases.
+The goal of this project is to predict the manner in which the 6 participants did the exercise. the "classe" variable in the training set will be used for this purpose.
+Also will use choosed prediction model to predict 20 different test cases.